ravan/mockroservice/README.md

 delay = "1ms"  # delay before calling
 stopOnFail = false

 # Custom error messages can be defined for routes.
-Messages are golang text template using "[[" and "]]" delimiters
-# You can access to .Env, ServiceName and .Route variables.
+# You can access .Env, ServiceName and .Route variables.
 [[endpoints.routes.logging]]
-before = "listing interest rates from [[.Route.Uri]]"
+before = "listing interest rates from [[.Route.Uri]]" logOnCall = 10   # only log on every 10th call

 # OpenTelemetry collection information can be configured here or use standard OTEL environment variables
 [otel.trace]